Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/02-workflow.md

 ### Running Python Files

-You can run python files from the terminal by typing `python3` followed by the name of the file.
+You can run python files from the terminal by typing `python3`, followed by the name of the file.

-For example if you have a file named, `example_file.py`, you could run the file from the terminal with the following.
+For example if you have a file named, `example_file.py`, you can run the file from the terminal with the following:

 ```bash
 $ python3 example_file.py